 Reduced beneficial metabolite production: Dysbiosis typically involves reduced populations of beneficial bacteria that produce health-promoting compounds like short-chain fatty acids, diminishing the protective signals these metabolites normally provide to distant organs.

-The Gut-Skin Axis: The Beauty-From-Within Connection
+The Gut-Skin Axis: The Beauty-from-Within Connection

-For a complete deep-dive into this axis, see: The Gut-Skin Axis in Dogs: Skin Health Implications (/2026/01/gut-skin-axis-dogs-skin-health-implications/).
+For a complete deep-dive into this axis, see: The Gut-Skin Axis in Dogs: Skin Health Implications.

 The Bidirectional Gut-Skin Connection